We’re All Being Victimized

 Never mind the iceberg.
 Should we steer mostly to the left, or to the right?

 The Titanic has struck the iceberg and is down at the bow, so we passengers are conducting a feverish election to select a new captain.
-There are two evenly matched candidates, the incumbent captain, who wears a blue uniform, and the challenger who wears a red one.
+There are two evenly matched candidates, the incumbent captain, who wears a uniform, and the challenger who wears a red one.
 In the campaign thus far, neither has mentioned the fact that the ship is sinking.
 The closest they have come to bringing it up is when the challenger avows that he does not believe in icebergs, and the incumbent points out that he was not on the bridge when the collision occurred.

 Continue reading